KDCube is built around apps

 The shipped contract is: @cron(alias=..., cron_expression=..., expr_config=..., span=...).
 Use cron_expression for an inline schedule or expr_config for a dot-separated config path such as apps.app1.routines.cron.
 If both are provided, expr_config wins.
 If the resolved config value is missing, blank, or disable, the job is inert and nothing is scheduled. span controls exclusivity across process, instance, or system.

-class TaskTrackerBundle(BaseEntrypoint):
+class InventoryBundle(BaseEntrypoint):

-@cron(alias="refresh-task-queue", cron_expression="0 6 * * *", span="system")
+@cron(alias="refresh-reorder-queue", cron_expression="0 6 * * *", span="system")

-async def refresh_task_queue(self):
+async def refresh_reorder_queue(self):

-tasks = await self.rebuild_due_task_queue()
+items = await self.rebuild_reorder_queue()

 await self.comm.event(